API-Skeletons/doctrine-orm-graphql/README.md

 Quick Start
 -----------

-Add attributes to your Doctrine entities or see [globalEnable](https://doctrine-orm-graphql.apiskeletons.dev/en/latest/config.html#globalenable) for all entities entities in your schema without attribute configuration.
+Add attributes to your Doctrine entities or see [globalEnable](https://doctrine-orm-graphql.apiskeletons.dev/en/latest/config.html#globalenable) for all entities in your schema without attribute configuration.

 ```php
 use ApiSkeletons\Doctrine\ORM\GraphQL\Attribute as GraphQL;